How to check your credit scores and credit reports

 Learn how Brandi hopes to make financial empowerment accessible at Detroit’s first Capital One Café.

-How to check your credit scores and reports for free
+Where can you check your credit scores and reports for free?

-There are a number of places where you can check your credit reports and scores.
+There are a number of ways to check your credit scores and reports.
 Just be aware that some of those places may charge you for the information.

-To get a free credit report or free credit score, you could:
+Here’s where you can go to get a free credit report or free credit score:

-• Sign up for CreditWise from Capital One.
+You can also sign up for CreditWise from Capital One.
 It’s free to all—even if you don’t have a Capital One credit card.
 It has tools to help you understand your credit score, keep up with changes to your credit and monitor your personal information.
-And using CreditWise won’t affect your credit.
+And using CreditWise won’t affect your credit scores.

 You could also find out what free options are available from the credit bureaus or credit counselors.
 If you find tools online, just make sure they’re trustworthy and not a scam.